microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectory.md

     - `[ReviewedDateTime <DateTime?>]`: The date and time when a decision was recorded.
 The date and time information uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Status <String>]`: The step status.
 Possible values: InProgress, Initializing, Completed, Expired.
 Read-only.

-ROLEASSIGNMENTS <IMicrosoftGraphUnifiedRoleAssignment1[]>: Resource to grant access to users or groups.
+ROLEASSIGNMENTS <IMicrosoftGraphUnifiedRoleAssignment1[]>: .
   - `[Id <String>]`:
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-This property is read only.
+Read-only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-This property is read only.
+Read-only.
   - `[AppScopeId <String>]`: Identifier of the app specific scope when the assignment scope is app specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
 For the entitlement management provider, use app scopes to specify a catalog, for example /AccessPackageCatalog/beedadfe-01d5-4025-910b-84abb9369997.
   - `[Condition <String>]`:
   - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject